CaioValentim/testing-graphql/README.md

 2 - Query userWithDynamicAddress (that should create but not create address object)

-3 - ResolveField getDynamicAddress (that should be used to build dynamic address), and I would like to trigger this method just when the data flow comes from Query userWithDynamicAddress
+3 - ResolveField getDynamicAddress (that should be used to build dynamic address), and I would like to trigger this method just when the data flow comes from Query userWithDynamicAddress.

 Besides that, it looks like I cannot use parent args inside a resolveField.

 # Query examples

-You can use playground on this project and that is already setted;
+You can use playground on this project, and that is already set.

 -------------------------------------------------------